-- Correctly under the law, with rules governing your entitlements and with published quality standards established for the particular service
+- Correctly under the law, with rules governing your entitlements.

 - Courteously, including communicating with you in Irish if you so wish

 - Responsibly, by explaining why we might make a decision that is not what you hoped for.